Skip to content

 Example: Consulting firm in Stavanger

-A consulting firm with over 40 employees in Stavanger chose Wollum Solutions as their digital partner to automate report generation and document control.
+A consulting firm with over 40 employees in Stavanger chose WOLLUM as their digital partner to automate report generation and document control.
 The result: 70% faster reports and freed capacity equivalent to two full-time employees.
 The partnership continues with ongoing development and new digitalization projects.

 What does a digital technology partner cost?